cockroachdb/docs/v22.1/cost-based-optimizer.md

     Because the formula for statistics refreshes is probabilistic, you will not see statistics update immediately after changing these settings, or immediately after exactly 500 rows have been updated.
     {{site.data.alerts.end}}

-#### Turn off statistics
+### Enable and disable automatic statistics collection for clusters

-To turn off automatic statistics collection, follow these steps:
+Automatic statistics collection is enabled by default.
+To disable automatic statistics collection, follow these steps:

-1. Run the following statement to disable the automatic statistics [cluster setting](cluster-settings.html):
+1. To disable the automatic statistics [cluster setting](cluster-settings.html), run the following statement:

     {% include_cached copy-clipboard.html %}
     ~~~ sql